FAQ I – The Macroregions

 Q: What are the countries of the European Union and the Mediterranean Macroregion?

-A: The countries of the European Union and of the Mediterranean Macroregion are in alphabetical order:
+A: The countries of the European Union and the Mediterranean Macroregion are in alphabetical order:

-Q: What were the main steps of the process for the Mediterranean Macroregion?
+Q: What were the main stages of the process for the Mediterranean Macroregion?

-A: The main steps of the process for the Mediterranean Macroregion were:
+A: The main stages of the process for the Mediterranean Macroregion were:

 13 July 2008:

-Paris Conference of the Union for the Mediterranean.
-The Conference of the Union for the Mediterranean (UfM) was held in Paris, with the participation of representatives of 43 Mediterranean countries (Libya being the only absent one ).
+Paris Conference of the Union for the Mediterranean The Conference of the Union for the Mediterranean (UfM) was held in Paris, which saw the participation of representatives of 43 Mediterranean countries (with the only absence of Libya).

-“Palermo Declaration” 20 States, with representatives of the Arab League, the EU Commission, the Committee of the Regions, the CPMR (Conference of Maritime Regions) “Propose to arrive as soon as possible at the establishment of a” Mediterranean macroregion”, prepared by a permanent technical table, similar to the one already started around the Baltic Sea, as also indicated by the recent opinions 2009 / C – 272/08 – 318 / 02 of the EESC, from Communication 248/4 of the European Commission, from the motion for a resolution of the European Parliament 2009/2230 -.
-“The Macroregion will ensure the governance of a common strategy, through the coordination and enhancement of all the networks and structures that already exist or that can be established between the institutions,the local communities and the organized forms of the civil society”.
+“Palermo Declaration” 20 States, with representatives of the Arab League, the EU Commission, the Committee of the Regions, the CPMR (Conference of Maritime Regions) “propose to arrive as soon as possible at the constitution of a” Mediterranean macro-region “, prepared a permanent technical table, similar to the one already launched around the Baltic Sea, as also indicated by the recent opinions 2009 / C – 272/08 – 318/02 of the EESC, by the Communication 248/4 of the European Commission, by the motion for a resolution of European Parliament 2009/2230 -.
+“The Macroregion will ensure the governance of a common strategy, through the coordination and enhancement of all the networks and articulations that already exist or that can be established between the Institutions, local communities and organized forms of civil society”.

-Opinions of the European Parliament Committee: OPINION OF THE COMMITTEE ON CULTURE AND EDUCATION (2 March 2012) which, at points 6 and 7, “insists on the importance of the Mediterranean basin as a decentralized cooperation space – beyond rigid geographical borders – to strengthen trans-regional decision-making and the sharing of good practices, and not least what regards democracy, human rights, the rules of law, ecology, economic development, ecotourism as well as partnerships in terms of culture, research, education, youth and sport ”; “Underlines the specific importance of education as a catalyst for a democratic transition”; states that “the Mediterranean Macroregion must develop in accordance with international legislation on economic, social and cultural rights, in particular the Universal Declaration of Human Rights and the Unesco Convention on the Protection and Promotion of the Diversity of Cultural Expressions”; moreover, at point 10, “stresses that the Mediterranean Macroregion would facilitate intercultural dialogue and the enrichment of the common cultural heritage of the European Union, would mobilize civil society and would therefore encourage the participation of NGOs and Mediterranean populations in cultural and educational EU programs”.
+Opinions of the Committees of the European Parliament: OPINION OF THE COMMISSION FOR CULTURE AND EDUCATION (2 March 2012) which, in point 6 and 7, “insists on the importance of the Mediterranean basin as a decentralized cooperation space – which goes beyond rigid geographical boundaries – to strengthen cross-regional decision-making and the sharing of good practices, not least with regard to democracy, human rights, the rule of law, ecology, economic development, ecotourism as well as partnerships at culture, research, education, youth and sport “; “Underlines the specific importance of education as a catalyst for a democratic transition”; states that “the Mediterranean Macroregion must develop in accordance with international legislation on economic, social and cultural rights, in particular the Universal Declaration of Human Rights and the Unesco Convention on the Protection and Promotion of the Diversity of Cultural Expressions “; moreover, in point 10, “he stresses that the Mediterranean Macroregion would facilitate intercultural dialogue and the enrichment of the common cultural heritage of the European Union, would mobilize civil society and would therefore encourage the participation of NGOs and Mediterranean populations in cultural and educational programs of the EU “.

 March 19, 2012:

-OPINION OF THE COMMITTEE FOR FOREIGN AFFAIRS (19 March 2012) which, at point 6, “considers it necessary, in order to implement a Macroregional strategy for the Mediterranean, to rely on experience and on the results achieved”; moreover, at points 8 and 9, “it is emphasized that the main areas of intervention for the Mediterranean Macroregion should be targeted according to the appropriate sub-regional levels for cooperation on specific projects and include energy networks, scientific cooperation and innovation , networks for culture, education and training, tourism, trade, environmental protection, sustainable shipping, maritime safety and the protection of the marine environment from pollution, from overexploitation and illegal fishing through the creation of an integrated network of information and surveillance systems for maritime activities, the strengthening of good governance and an efficient public administration, so as to favor the creation of jobs; believes that it is important, especially after the events of the Arab Spring, that the new Macroregion contributes to the definition of a new strategy with third countries for the correct management of immigration flows and the mutual benefits deriving from a greater mobility, based on a strategy with third countries to fight poverty and to promote employment and fair trade, thus contributing to the stability in the macroregion ”. the strengthening of good governance and an efficient public administration, thus favoring job creation ; it believes important, especially after the events of the Arab Spring, that the new Macroregion contributes to the definition of a new strategy with third countries for the correct management of immigration flows and the mutual benefits deriving from greater mobility, based on a strategy with third countries to fight against poverty and to promote employment and fair trade, thus contributing to stability in the macroregion ”. the strengthening of good governance and an efficient public administration, so as to favor the job creation; it believes that it is important, especially after the events of the Arab Spring, that the new Macroregion contributes to the definition of a new strategy with third countries for the correct management of immigration flows and the mutual benefits deriving from greater mobility, based on a strategy with third countries to fight against poverty and to promote employment and fair trade, thus contributing to the stability in the Macroregion ”.
+OPINION OF THE COMMITTEE ON FOREIGN AFFAIRS (19 March 2012) which, in point 6, “considers it necessary, in order to implement a macro-regional strategy for the Mediterranean, to rely on experience and on the results achieved”; furthermore, points 8 and 9, “it is emphasized that the main areas of intervention for the Mediterranean Macroregion should be targeted at the appropriate sub-regional levels for cooperation on specific projects and include energy networks, scientific cooperation and innovation , networks for culture, education and training, tourism, trade, environmental protection, sustainable shipping, maritime safety and the protection of the marine environment from pollution, from overexploitation and illegal fishing through the creation of an integrated network of information and surveillance systems for maritime activities, the strengthening of good governance and an efficient public administration, in order to favor the creation of jobs; believes that it is important, especially after the events of the Arab Spring, that the new Macroregion contributes to the definition of a new strategy with third countries for the correct management of immigration flows and the mutual benefits deriving from greater mobility, based on a strategy with third countries to fight against poverty and to promote employment and fair trade, thus contributing to stability in the macro-region ”. the strengthening of good governance and an efficient public administration, so as to favor the creation of jobs; believes that it is important, especially after the events of the Arab Spring, that the new Macroregion contributes to the definition of a new strategy with third countries for the correct management of immigration flows and the mutual benefits deriving from greater mobility, based on a strategy with third countries to fight against poverty and to promote employment and fair trade, thus contributing to stability in the macro-region ”. the strengthening of good governance and an efficient public administration, so as to favor the creation of jobs; believes that it is important, especially after the events of the Arab Spring, that the new Macroregion contributes to the definition of a new strategy with third countries for the correct management of immigration flows and the mutual benefits deriving from greater mobility, based on a strategy with third countries to fight against poverty and to promote employment and fair trade, thus contributing to stability in the macro-region ”.

-RESOLUTION OF THE EUROPEAN PARLIAMENT (published on 29 November 2013 in the Official Journal of the European Union) on the evolution of EU Macroregional strategies: current practices and future prospects, especially in the Mediterranean which, at points 1 and 2, considers that ” Macroregional strategies have opened a new chapter in European territorial cooperation by applying a bottom-up approach and extending cooperation to an ever-increasing number of sectors thanks to better use of available resources; it recommends that Macroregional strategies, given their evident added value at European level, will receive more attention in the framework of European territorial cooperation which will be strengthened from 2013; it believes that this type of territorial cooperation is useful, in particular where borders have fragmented these spaces in the course of history, and can favor the integration of the new Member States and their regions; moreover, at points 16 and 17, “it is considered that a Mediterranean Macroregional strategy involving the Union, national, regional and local authorities, regional organizations, financial institutions and NGOs from the European shore of the Mediterranean basin and the Union for the Mediterranean, and which is open to neighboring countries and / or countries in the pre-accession phase, is capable of significantly raising the political and operational level of territorial cooperation in this area; stresses the importance of building on the base of experience, existing resources and achievements of regional organizations;
+RESOLUTION OF THE EUROPEAN PARLIAMENT (published on 29 November 2013 in the Official Journal of the European Union) on the evolution of EU macro-regional strategies: current practices and future prospects, especially in the Mediterranean which, in points 1 and 2, considers that ” macro-regional strategies have opened a new chapter in European territorial cooperation by applying a bottom-up approach and extending cooperation to an ever-increasing number of sectors thanks to better use of available resources; recommends that macro-regional strategies, given their evident added value at European level, receive more attention in the context of European territorial cooperation which will be strengthened from 2013; believes that this type of territorial cooperation is useful, in particular where borders have fragmented these spaces in the course of history, and can favor the integration of the new Member States and their regions; moreover, in points 16 and 17, “it is considered that a Mediterranean macro-regional strategy involving the Union, national, regional and local authorities, regional organizations, financial institutions and NGOs from the European shore of the Mediterranean basin and the Union for the Mediterranean, and which is open to neighboring countries and / or countries in the pre-accession phase, is capable of significantly raising the political and operational level of territorial cooperation in this area; stresses the importance of building on the experience, existing resources and achievements of existing regional organizations;

 10 and 11 December 2013: